willypelz/wikimedia-search-component/README.md

-# Wikimedia Js Search Component: client-side search
+# Wikimedia Js Search Component

 Js Search enables efficient client-side searches of JavaScript.
 It is ES5 compatible and does not require jQuery or any other third-party libraries.